 Virtual Personal Training

-The good: A virtual personal trainer—someone who can be there for you without physically being there with you—can help address your specific needs, regardless of where you are located.
+A virtual personal trainer—someone who can be there for you without physically being there with you—can help address your specific needs, regardless of where you are located.
 You can work together via Skype, FaceTime or customized platforms like TrainingPeaks.
 In most cases, a virtual trainer is a cost-effective option for personalized attention: possibly $100 a month online versus $100 an hour for an in-person session.

 The risky: “Hands-on correction is part of the learning process, and that’s not something you can get in a virtual training session,” says Brynn Putnam, a former New York City Ballet dancer who founded Mirror and Refine Method.